michaelfester/tabasco/README.md

 ## Usage

-The extension consists in three keyboard shortcuts:
+The extension consists of three keyboard shortcuts:

 * Alt-Shift-O: close all other Tabs
 * Alt-Shift-R: close Tabs to the right